 We have made principal investments in Glisco II, Glisco III, Trilantic IV and Trilantic V. These funds generally invest in relatively high-risk, illiquid assets.
 In addition, some of these investments are, or may in the future be, in industries or sectors which are unstable, in distress or undergoing some uncertainty.
 Such investments may be subject to rapid changes in value caused by sudden company-specific or industry-wide developments.
 Contributing capital to these funds is risky, and we may lose some or all of the principal amount of our investments.
 There are no regularly quoted market prices for a number of investments in the funds.
 The value of the investments in the funds is determined using fair value methodologies described in the funds' valuation policies, which may consider, among other things, the nature of the investment, the expected cash flows from the investment, bid or ask prices provided by third parties for the investment and the trading price of recent sales of securities (in the case of publicly-traded securities), restrictions on transfer and other recognized valuation methodologies.
-The methodologies used in valuing individual investments are based on estimates and assumptions specific to the particular investments.
-Therefore, the value of the investments does not necessarily reflect the prices that would actually be obtained on behalf of the fund when such investments are sold.
+The methodologies used in value of the investments does not necessarily reflect the prices that would actually be obtained on behalf of the fund when such investments are sold.
 Realizations at values significantly lower than the values at which investments have been reflected in fund values would result in losses for the applicable fund and the loss of potential incentive income and principal investments.